bhavnajain1997/React-Notes/Episode-4 show me the code/README.md

 # State Variable:-
 Super Power of React Variable

-React Hooks:- A React Hooks is a normal Javascript function,which is given to us by React.It is pre build the only things is that the function comes with some super power tht function has some logic return behind the scene in React.
+React Hooks:- A React Hooks is a normal Javascript function,which is given to us by React.It is pre build the only things is that the function comes with some super power that function has some logic return behind the scene in React.

 React Hooks (Normal JS utility function) useState():- Superpower State variables in react.useState is to create state variable that is why the name is useState.